dylants/multivariate/README.md

 of the following parameters:

 <ul>
-<li><code>sample</code> : The size of your audience you wish to participate in
+<li><code>sample</code> :  The size of the audience you wish to participate
-this test, from 0 to 1.
-For example, if you wanted to run this test on half your users, pass in 0.5.
-For 75% pass in 0.75.
-If not supplied, this defaults to 0.5 (50%).</li>
+in this A/B test, from 0 to 100.
+For example, if you want to run this test on half your users, pass in 50 to represent 50% sample size.
+For a 75% sample size, pass in 75.
+The default value is 50.</li>
 <li><code>gaTrackingId</code> : If Google Analytics is desired, the Google Analytics
 tracking ID must be supplied.
 This String is usually of the form "UA-XXXX-Y".
-By supplying this value you enable Google Analytics for multivariate test pages.</li>
+By supplying this value you enable Google Analytics for multivariate test pages.
+If this value is not supplied, Google Analytics support will be disabled.</li>
 <li><code>isDevEnv</code> : If Google Analytics is enabled, this boolean is used
 to determine if we're running in the development environment (meaning on "localhost").
 Google Analytics creates a cookie and needs to know the domain does not exist if running on localhost.
-This defaults to false if not supplied.</li>
+The default value is false.</li>
 </ul>